 Self-care is not just the free flex time I mentioned when setting routines.
 It’s very intentional and is meant to restore you to the best version of yourself.
 Whether you choose to binge watch a favorite TV series, read a good book, or lie in a quiet, child-free space, it’s important that you take time for yourself to recharge.
 You may benefit from setting a time to focus on yourself, whether through a massage, window shopping at your favorite store, or getting in time at the gym.
 Self-care will look different for everyone, but for us as international educators, it can also be connecting with family members and friends back at home.
 It can be so good for our emotional well-being to set aside time to connect with the people we miss.

 These strategies help me stay focused through life’s transitions and uncertainties.
 Keeping my routines, maintaining good balance, taking care of myself, and executing good time management give me more time to spend with my family making meaningful memories together.
 I hope that some of the tips above help you find ways to manage time and improve your wellbeing as a teacher and parent while teaching remotely or in person.

 Participate Learning is a force for good that connects teachers and students through global education programs to foster human understanding and create peace around the world.
-Our ambassadors, like Nekeisha, are at the very heart of our mission as they work to expand young minds and support students socially, emotionally, and academically.
-Want to hear more from Nekeisha?
-Check out episode three of our podcast, How Are You Really?
-Teaching in Times of COVID-19.
+Our Ambassador Teachers, like Nekeisha, are at the very heart of our mission as they work to expand young minds and support students socially, emotionally, and academically.
 To stay up to date on the latest news from Participate Learning, follow our Twitter account @ParticipateLrng.